Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 You learn how to channel divine power given by the divine.

 **Channel Divinity**
 Choose one Channel Divinity option from a Cleric or Paladin subclass.
-You can use this Channel Divinity once per Short Rest and it uses your Intelligence, Wisdom, or Charisma (choose one) modifier for it.
+You can use this Channel Divinity once per **:rest-short: Short Rest** and it uses your Intelligence, Wisdom, or Charisma (choose one) modifier for it.

 **Repeatable**
 Pick a different Channel Divinity option from a different Cleric or Paladin domain each time.